hugsy/gef/docs/faq.md

 **GEF issues** (like unexpected crash, improper error handling, weird edge case, etc.), not a place to ask for help.

+But fear not, GDB 7.7 corresponds to the latest packaged version of Ubuntu 14.04.
+Any version higher or equal will work just fine.
+So you might actually only need to run `apt install gdb` to get the full-force of GEF.

 ## I get a SegFault when starting GDB with GEF ##